Skip to main content

 Kentucky Medicaid dental coverage

-Who may qualify: Seniors may qualify through low income, disability, Supplemental Security Income, long-term care needs, Medicare-related categories, or other Medicaid rules.
-Do not guess based only on a friend’s result.
-Use kynect benefits or contact DCBS so the state can review your case.
+Who may qualify: Seniors may qualify for Medicaid through low income, disability, Supplemental Security Income, Medicare-related categories, long-term care needs, or other Kentucky rules.
+Do not guess based on a neighbor’s result.
+Apply or ask the state to review your case.

 Questions to ask before Medicaid dental work

-• Do you take my exact Medicaid managed care plan?
+• Do you take my exact Kentucky Medicaid plan?

 • Are you taking new adult patients?